Marma people

 The Marma (မရမာ) are an ethnic group native to parts of south-eastern Bangladesh and southern Tripura in India.
 They are the second-largest ethnic community in Bangladesh's Chittagong Hill Tracts, primarily residing in the Bandarban, Khagrachari and Rangamati Hill Districts.
 They belong to the same community as the Rakhine people.
-There are three endogamous groups within the Magh Community, known as (i) the Thongtha, Khyongtha, or Mrokpatha, (ii) the Marma, Mayamma, or Rakhaing Magh, (iii) the Maramagri, otherwise called the Barua maghs.
+There are three endogamous groups within the Magh Community, known as (i) the Thongtha, Khyongtha, or Mrokpatha, (ii) the Marma, Mayamma, or Rakhaing Magh, (iii) the Maramagri, otherwise called the Barua Maghs.

 Ethnonyms

 In the 17th and 18th centuries, the Rakhine began calling themselves Mranma (မြန်မာ) and its derivatives like Marama (မရမာ), as attested by texts like the Rakhine Minrazagri Ayedaw Sadan and the Dhanyawaddy Ayedawbon.
 This endonym continues to be used by the Marma.
 The term "Marma" is derived from "Myanmar," which was first used in the early 1100s.
 In the Marma and Arakanese, Myanmar is pronounced Mranma (/my/), not Myanma (/my/).
 In the Burmese language, the Marma are known as the Marama (မရမာ).

 By 1585, European, Persian, and Bengali sources began referring to the Marma and other regional Buddhist communities, such as the Barua people, as Mugh or Magh—terms not used by the groups themselves.
-The word's etymology is likely to derive from Magadha, the name of an ancient Buddhist kingdom.
+The word's etymology likely derives from Magadha, the name of an ancient Buddhist kingdom.
 The Marmas considered these names to be pejorative because of the word's association with piracy, and thus assumed the name Marma in the 1940s.
 Some Marmas in the Indian state of Tripura continue to self-identify as Marima, or as Mogs.